ayoul3/asm-webhook/README.md

 ## Prerequisites

 It is the pod that fetches its own secrets, so obviously it needs to use a service account mapped to an IAM role capable of reading such secrets.
 You can read more about it [here](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html) and find an actual example [here](https://aws.amazon.com/blogs/containers/aws-secrets-controller-poc/).

+The webhook needs a service account capable of getting container manifest from the registry you're using.
+If you are using ECR, grant read-only access to the role mapped to the service account `webhook`.
+The default `AmazonEC2ContainerRegistryReadOnly` works just fine.

 ## Secret formats
 Secrets stored in SecretsManager can be of two formats: